jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_3_IAM_S3_security_policies.md

     - The IAM role must have permissions to replicate objects in the destination bucket
     - Use Case:  Cloudtrail audits, log everything to an S3 bucket in each account and turn cross region replication to replicate audit logs to another AWS account
 - Delete markers are replicated, deleted versions of files are not
-- VVersioning must be enabled
+- Versioning must be enabled

 ## Forcing S3 to use Cloudfront
 - We don't want users to access the bucket using S3 bucket URL